 An Exciting Activity for All Ages

-Indoor Skydiving is the simulation of true freefall conditions in a Vertical Wind Tunnel.
-It’s where the dream of pure human flight becomes a reality in a 100% safe environment.
-The number of Wind Tunnels around the world is 180 and it’s growing every day.
-Everybody – from 3 to 103 yrs old – can make a first flight just for fun or start bodyflight as a new exciting sport.
-Find the closest locations to you or watch some videos to find out more.
-Most of the Wind Tunnels around the world are surrounded by amenities, shopping centres and beautiful attractions so that a day spent at the Wind Tunnel is always a day full of enjoyment for you and your family.
+From 3 to 103 yrs old everybody can fly just for fun or to start bodyflight as a new exciting sport.
+Find the nearest location to you or watch some videos to find out more.
+Most of the wind tunnels around the world are surrounded by amenities, shopping centres and beautiful attractions.
+A day spent at the wind tunnel is always a day full of enjoyment for you and your family.

 A brief History of Indoor Skydiving